 The WiscList email list service relies on aging software and has experienced significant delays and other issues over the last year.
 The software vendor has not been able to assist with issues the university has experienced, so DoIT has announced the migration of WiscList email distribution lists to other existing services.
-Users can migrate their WiscLists to Google Groups, Office 365 Groups or Eloqua.
+Migration plans included Google Groups, Office 365 Groups or Eloqua.

 Eloqua is the suggested replacement for WiscList’s eMail Marketing service.
 If you are sending graphic or HTML messages that track sends, opens and clicks, Eloqua may be a good match for you.

 If you just need a distribution list, Google Groups may be a better fit for you.

 Learn more about DoIT’s WiscList migration plans, as well as WiscList vs. Eloqua below.

 Ready to request Eloqua?
 Fill out this form to get started.